Support & Shop

 Beginning in 2020 and under the guidance of the HPC, Eagle Scout candidate, Mitchell Hopkins, trained and led a team of volunteers to clean several veteran’s headstones at the Crystal Lake Cemetery.
 This effort continues with the help of volunteers.
 Unfortunately, many of the tombstones are broken, fallen or unstable and cannot safely be cleaned until they are repaired.

 The S.O.S.
 (Save Our Stones) fund was established by the Crystal Lake Historical Society to raise the necessary funds to repair the historic headstones of Crystal Lake Cemetery.
-First priority for the use of the funds will be repairing headstones of veterans buried at the cemetery.
+First priority for the use of the funds is to repair headstones of veterans buried at the cemetery.
+Phase 1 of this project was completed in July/August 2023.
+A detailed report to our donors explains what stones were repaired, how they were repaired, and includes before and after photos.
+To read the report, please click on this link: SOS Update – Phase 1.

 If you would like to donate to this fund, please click on the DONATE button.
 Thank you!